 Not to worry though!
 It may sound like Mandarin to you now, but after you read our quick crossfit lingo guide, to all the CrossFit terms and terminology, you’ll be fluent in WODTALK in no time.

-The CrossFit BOX is referring to the gym, or the area in which you workout.
+The CrossFit BOX is slang referring to the gym or the area in which you workout.
 It’s called a BOX, due to the lack of equipment creating a wide open space, or..
 BOX

-A WOD, is the workout that your coach or box buddies have devised to create the most agony.
+A WOD is crossfit terminology used for a workout that your coach or box buddies have devised to create the most agony.

 AMRAP means to complete a circuit or workout as many times as humanly possible, within an allotted amount of time.

-EMOM refers to performing a movement or exercise every minute on the minute.
+EMOM is crossfit lingo, which refers to performing a movement or exercise every minute on the minute.
 For example, if you were prescribed to do 6 Deadlifts, then you would start the clock, and perform your 6 reps, then rest for the remainder of that minute, until starting again at the top of the next minute.

 Whenever someone achieves a new personal record on a certain lift or movement.